-For more information, please visit Tackl Health's website or call 616-816-1820.
+For more information, please visit Tackl Health's website or call 888-705-6576.

 We have expanded sanitation and disinfecting protocols in place aligned with best practices when it comes to reducing the risk of transmission.

 Thirteen airports are currently identified by the Department of Homeland Security to screen passengers for the coronavirus, and Ford Airport is not one of them.
-DHS, Customs and Border Protection and the CDC are located at each of these ports of entry to handle the on-site screening of passengers from specific regions and countries at these airports.
+DHS, Customs and Border Protection, and the CDC are located at each of these ports of entry to handle the on-site screening of passengers from specific regions and countries at these airports.
 Ford Airport does not yet have direct international airline service, so passengers coming from another country are screened at their port-of-entry airport.

-Yes.
-We echo the assurances from leading health officials who affirm that “healthy Americans can confidently travel in this country.”
+Yes; we echo the assurances from leading health officials who affirm that “healthy Americans can confidently travel in this country.”
 Of course, travelers in high-risk categories should consider rescheduling travel plans until after the outbreak has been contained.
 Additionally, all travelers should be aware of conditions in the region or country of their destination.

 For more information, visit the CDC’s travel resources.